-We will be joining 22 cities across the nation, including Berkeley, CA, Santa Cruz, CA, Sebastopol, CA, Denver, CO, Phoenix, AZ, Portland, OR, Albuquerque, NM, Carrboro, NC, Seattle, WA, Minneapolis, MA, Cambridge, MA, and the states of South Dakota and Alaska.
-With this reconstitution we acknowledge the historical legacy of Christopher Columbus as one largely of detrimental colonization, enslavement and violence towards Native Americans.
+* Some of the cities are: Berkeley, Santa Cruz, and Sebastopol, CA, Denver, CO, Phoenix, AZ, Portland, OR, Albuquerque, NM, Carrboro, NC, Seattle, WA, Minneapolis, MI, Cambridge, MA, and the states of Alabama, Alaska, Hawaii, South Dakota and Vermont.